dotnet/docs/docs/core/diagnostics/dotnet-sos.md

 **This article applies to:** ✔️ .NET 6.0 SDK and later versions

 > [!NOTE]
-Consider using the [.NET debugger extensions](dotnet-debugger-extensions.md) instead which include the SOS functionality and additional features.
+Consider using the [.NET debugger extensions](dotnet-debugger-extensions.md) instead, which include the SOS functionality and additional features.

 ## Install